Space Shuttle Columbia: Weight

-As the second orbiter to be constructed and the first able to fly into space, Columbia was roughly 8000 lb heavier than subsequent orbiters such as Endeavour, which were of a slightly different design and had benefited from advances in materials technology.
-In part, this was due to heavier wing and fuselage spars, the weight of early test instrumentation that remained fitted to the avionics suite, and an internal airlock that, originally fitted into the other orbiters, was later removed in favor of an external airlock to facilitate Shuttle/Mir and Shuttle/International Space Station dockings.
-Due to its weight, Columbia could not have used the planned Centaur-G booster (canceled after the loss of Challenger).
+As the second orbiter to be constructed and the first able to fly into space, Columbia was roughly 8000 lb heavier than subsequent orbiters such as Endeavour when she was first constructed, which had benefited from advances in materials technology.
+In part, this was due to heavier wing and fuselage spars, the weight of early test instrumentation that remained fitted to the avionics suite, and an internal airlock that, originally fitted into the other orbiters, was later removed in favor of an external airlock to facilitate Shuttle/Mir and Shuttle/International Space Station dockings..Columbia was not modified for the planned Centaur-G booster (canceled after the loss of Challenger).
 The retention of the internal airlock allowed NASA to use Columbia for the STS-109 Hubble Space Telescope servicing mission, along with the Spacehab double module used on STS-107.
-Due to Columbia's higher weight, it was less ideal for NASA to use it for missions to the International Space Station, though modifications were made to the Shuttle during its last refit in case the spacecraft was needed for such tasks.
+Due to Columbia's higher weight, it was less ideal for NASA to use it for missions to the International Space Station due the performance decreases needed to carry the heavy payloads to the high inclination orbit, though modifications were made to the Shuttle during its last refit in case the spacecraft was needed for such tasks.